 Lietzan, A.D., Menefee, A.L., Zeczycki, T.N., Kumar, S., Attwood, P.V., Wallace, J.C., Cleland, W.W. and St. Maurice, M. 2011.
 Interaction between the biotin carrier domain and the biotin carboxylase domain in the structure of Rhizobium etli pyruvate carboxylase.
 Biochemistry 9708-9723.

 Zeczycki, T.N., Menefee, A.L., Adina-Zada, A., Surinya, K.H., Wallace, J.C., Attwood, P.V., St. Maurice, M., and Cleland, W.W.
 2011.
 Novel insights into the biotin carboxylase reaction of pyruvate carboxylase from Rhizobium etli.
 Biochemistry 9724-9737.

 Jitrapakdee, S., St. Maurice, M., Rayment, I., Cleland, W.W., Wallace, J., and Attwood, P.V.
 2008.
 Structure, mechanism and regulation of pyruvate carboxylase.
 Biochem.
 J. 413, 369-387.

 Britt Wyatt (Ph.D. student)

 Josh Hakala (Ph.D. student)

 Adam Lietzan (Ph.D. student)

 Yi Lin (Ph.D. student)

-Dr. St. Maurice is currently accepting new Ph.D. students into his lab
+Dr. St. Maurice is not currently accepting new Ph.D. students into his lab